251378436/pharmacyreact/README.md

 ```

 ## Configuration
-You will need to create a webpack.config.dev.js and webpack.config.prod.js in the node_modules\react-scripts\config
+You will need to modify webpack.config.dev.js and webpack.config.prod.js which are under route 'node_modules\react-scripts\config'.

 You can use search function to find the location of these points in webpack.config.dev.js and webpack.config.prod.js.